abdrahman-elouazzani/Tinder-App-template/README.md

 ## Tinder-App-template
-android java application about **Tinder** Template app chat connected with api that allow the user to navigate the profiles and the user can swipe easy the profiles, swipe left if he doesn't like the profile and swipe right if he like the profile and the app allow you to see the available profiles and manage the settings .. .
+android java application about **Tinder** Template app chat connected with api that allow the user to navigate the profiles and the user can swap easy the profiles, swap left if he doesn't like the profile and swap right if he like the profile and the app allow you to see the available profiles and manage the settings .. .

 ## Features
-- As a User you will be able to navigate the profiles and swipe left and right .
+- As a User you will be able to navigate the profiles and swap left and right .
 - As a User you will be able to see for each profile/row the following details :
   1. `Profile name.`
   2. `Profile age.``